A Reflection Formula for the Gaussian Hypergeometric Function of Matrix Argument: A reflection formula for the Gaussian hypergeometric function of matrix argument

 {\it Proof}.
 Under the stated hypotheses on $b$ and $c$, the partitional rising factorials $[c]_\kappa$ and $[a+b+1-c + \tfrac12(m-1)]_\kappa$ are non-zero for all partitions $\kappa$; therefore, both sides of \eqref{reflection_hgfoma} are well-defined for all symmetric $m \times m$ matrices $X$ such that $\|X\| < 1$ and $\|I_m - X\| < 1$.
 Moreover, under the assumption on $a$, both sides of \eqref{reflection_hgfoma} are terminating series, i.e., polynomials in $X$, hence are analytic at $X = 0$.
 Moreover, by \eqref{Gauss_formula_hgfoma}, both sides are equal at $X = 0$.

 Replacing $x_i$ by $1-x_i$, $i=1,\ldots,m$, in each of the partial differential equations in the system \eqref{pdes_hgfoma}, we see that the outcome of this transformation is that $c$ is replaced by $a + b + 1 - c + \tfrac12(m-1)$.
-Finally, applying the uniqueness result of Muirhead \cite[Theorem 7.5.5]{Muirhead}, we find that the left- and right-hand sides of \eqref{reflection_hgfoma} coincide. $ $
+Therefore the left- and right-hand sides of \eqref{reflection_hgfoma} each satisfy the system of differential equations in \eqref{pdes_hgfoma}.
+Finally, by applying the uniqueness result of Muirhead \cite[Theorem 7.5.5]{Muirhead}, we find that the left- and right-hand sides of \eqref{reflection_hgfoma} coincide. $ $

 The reflection formula \eqref{reflection_hgfoma} extends to the hypergeometric function defined on the symmetric cones \cite{Faraut,GrossRichards87} or in terms of series of Jack polynomials \cite{Macdonald2}.
 These generalizations satisfy a system of partial differential equations defined by means of the generalized Muirhead operators; {\it viz.}, for an arbitrary parameter $d > 0$, the system of partial differential equations is: